spf13/spf13-vim/README.markdown

 ![spf13-vim image][spf13-vim-img]

-Unlike traditional VIM plugin structure, which similar to UNIX throws all files into common directories, making updating or disabling plugins a real mess, spf13-vim 3 uses the [Vundle] plugin management system to have a well organized vim directory (Similar to mac's app folders).
+Unlike traditional VIM plugin structure, which similar to UNIX throws all files into common directories, making updating or disabling plugins a real mess, spf13-vim 3 uses the [Vundle] plugin management system to have a well-organized vim directory (similar to Mac's app folders).
 Vundle also ensures that the latest versions of your plugins are installed and makes it easy to keep them up to date.

 Great care has been taken to ensure that each plugin plays nicely with others, and optional configuration has been provided for what we believe is the most efficient use.

-Lastly (and perhaps, most importantly) It is completely cross platform.
+Lastly (and perhaps most importantly) it is completely cross-platform.
 It works well on Windows, Linux and OSX without any modifications or additional configurations.
-If you are using [MacVim] or Gvim additional features are enabled.
+If you are using [MacVim] or Gvim, additional features are enabled.
 So regardless of your environment just clone and run.

 # Installation

 ## Requirements

 To make all the plugins work, specifically [neocomplete](https://github.com/Shougo/neocomplete.vim), you need [vim with lua](https://github.com/Shougo/neocomplete.vim#requirements).

 ## Linux, \*nix, Mac OSX Installation

 The easiest way to install spf13-vim is to use our [automatic installer](https://j.mp/spf13-vim3) by simply copying and pasting the following line into a terminal.
-This will install spf13-vim and backup your existing vim configuration.
-If you are upgrading from a prior version (before 3.0) this is also the recommended installation.
+This will install spf13-vim and back up your existing vim configuration.
+If you are upgrading from a prior version (before 3.0), this is also the recommended installation.

 *Requires Git 1.7+ and Vim 7.3+*